 Most landlords would require the guarantor to have an annual income that is equal or greater then 80-90 times the monthly rent and to have good credit history.
 The guarantor will need to provide the same application & documentation as the applicant.
 Landlords often require that guarantors live in the tri-state area, but some will accept guarantors from a broader geographic range.

 APPLYING AND ASSOCIATED FEES

 You have found the apartment of your dreams in one of the greatest cities in the world and now all you have to do is simply apply.
 In order to apply for an apartment, you will need to complete an application, usually provided by the landlord.
 In addition to filling out the application you will need to provide the necessary documents and pay a nonrefundable application fee, usually $50-150, that covers the cost of processing the application and running a credit check.
 Your landlord or broker will also typically require an additional deposit, which is only refundable if the application is not approved.
-If you are approved, this deposit will be applied towards either your broker’s fee or first month’s rent.
+If you are approved, this deposit will be applied towards your broker’s fee.

 Most landlords typically take 24-48 hours to review the application, run the credit and get back to an applicant with a decision.